AnicetNgrt/jiro-nn/examples/housing/cr.typ

 $ W^((e)) = W^((e-1)) - M^((e)) $

-Like a ball rolling down a hill, the momentum helps the model get out of local minima and reach a better global minimum.
+Like a ball rolling down a hill, the momentum helps the model get out of local minima and reach a better local or global minimum.

 #figure(
     image("../visuals/with_sgd_with_momentum_loss.png", width: 80%),